Ukraine war: Russia launches second pre-dawn missile attack in three days

 - Published

-Russia has launched a series of missile attacks on Ukraine, the second pre-dawn attack in three days.
+Russia has launched a series of missile and artillery attacks on Ukraine, the second pre-dawn attack in three days.

 One person died in Kherson region and 25 people - including three children - were injured in Dnipropetrovsk.

-Ukraine's armed forces said 15 of the 18 missiles fired were intercepted by the country's air defence.
+Ukraine's armed forces said 15 of 18 missiles fired were intercepted by the country's air defence.

 One of the main targets was the city of Pavlohrad near Dnipro - a Russian-installed official said resources for a Ukrainian offensive were hit.